wp-plugins/thecartpress/readme.txt

 9. Back-end: Dashboard

 == Changelog ==
+= 1.1.7.1 =
+* Notice: "tcp_shopping_cart_empty" ia a new template to display a message in the Shopping Cart and Checkout pages
+* Edit Products (saleable post types): SKU search in the backend
+* Bug in tax definition

 = 1.1.7 =
 * One Loop for all: shortcodes, widgets, template tags, all of them use the same loop, tcp-loop-grid.php.
 * Pagination support: All the loops, generated into TheCartPress, support pagination, including WP-PageNavi plugin